jdi-docs/jdi-light/source/includes/_documentation.md

 <br>

-####Menu alignment
+#### <a href="https://getbootstrap.com/docs/4.3/components/dropdowns/#menu-alignment">Menu alignment</a>
 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
-Add .dropdown-menu-right to a .dropdown-menu to right align the dropdown menu.
+Add ``.dropdown-menu-right`` to a ``.dropdown-menu`` to right align the dropdown menu.

 Here is an example of right-aligned menu: